 The sign picture is of a tapir.
 If you’re lucky enough you may see one in this park.
 Sorry to say on our day tour we didn’t see one.

 the trails are rocky

 The trails here are challenging as they start off paved then gravel then rocky, gravel and mud.
-We suggest you were shorts and hiking shoes or water sandals, long pants aren’t a great option.
+We suggest you wear shorts and hiking shoes or water sandals, long pants aren’t a great option.
 Believe me you will be muddy.
 It rains here a lot so parts of the trail can be slippery.
 I chose my KEEN hiking shoes which are also waterproof and provide better support.
 I also have sandals by KEEN, but thought the closed in shoe would be more appropriate for this kind of hiking.

 You can see above in the photo sometimes you climb up larger rocks.